-As well as investigating areas like trade law and dispute resolution, you’ll also have the chance to specialise in your own particular areas of interest, such as international governance or competition law.
+As well as investigating areas like trade law and international commercial arbitration, you’ll also have the chance to specialise in your own particular areas of interest, such as corporate governance or competition law.

 Throughout the course you’ll develop research skills vital both to your assignments and your future career.
 Our teaching team consists of professionally qualified legal practitioners as well as research-active academics; in 2014, the Government acknowledged our ‘world-leading’ law research*.
 You can be confident you’ll receive up-to-date career advice as well as the latest legal theory and case studies.